MitchBaba/Drift-Tag/README.md

 - **Overseer** analyzes replay-faithful interaction records for post-hoc replay analysis and future inline observability.
 - **DriftBrain** is a planned future state-modeling layer.

-DriftTag can also be used independently as a transcript preprocessing and behavioral labeling tool.
+DriftTag can also be used independently as a transcript preprocessing and behavioral labeling system.

 ---

 ## Safety and Ethics

-DriftTag is intended for defensive, research, and evaluation workflows.
+DriftTag is built for defensive, research, and evaluation workflows.

+The project is based on a simple principle: conversational AI behavior should be analyzed with preserved context, clear provenance, and human review.
+DriftTag is intended to help teams understand interaction patterns, improve evaluation quality, and prepare better datasets — not to automate enforcement decisions or make unsupported claims about users, models, or organizations.

+DriftTag outputs should be treated as structured signals that support review, not as final judgments.

 Recommended use:

-- analyze logs you are authorized to process
+- process only logs you are authorized to analyze
-- preserve replay-faithful records
+- preserve replay-faithful records wherever possible
-- use outputs as review signals, not final judgments
-- avoid using labels as automated enforcement decisions
-- review outputs before using them for training or reporting
+- review outputs before using them for training, reporting, or decision-making
+- handle private, sensitive, or regulated data with appropriate permission and safeguards
+- avoid using labels as automated enforcement or compliance decisions

 ---

-## License

-License to be selected.

-Recommended options:

-- MIT for open tooling
-- Apache-2.0 for broader commercial clarity
-- CC BY-NC for documentation/data examples if commercial reuse should be restricted

----

-## Project Status
+## Repository Status

-Early public release.

-DriftTag is functional and actively evolving.
-The current release is suitable for experimentation, dataset preparation, internal evaluation workflows, and supervised service pilots.
+This repository is currently private while DriftTag is being organized, documented, and prepared for possible public release.

+The repository is used to maintain DriftTag’s implementation, documentation, pilot results, and roadmap.
+Public release scope will be decided after cleanup, validation, and packaging.

+Future public materials may include selected code, methodology notes, schema examples, sample outputs, pilot reports, normalizers, or packaged tooling, depending on what is appropriate to release.

-It should not yet be treated as a fully automated production safety system.
+Until then, DriftTag should be treated as an active private research and tooling project rather than a finished public release.